mjopenglsdl/small3d/README.md

 Building
 --------
-Download and install cmake.
-Then, download the following dependencies:
+Clone the [small3d repository](https://github.com/coding3d/small3d).
+Then, download and install cmake.
+And then, download the following dependencies:
 - SDL2
 - SDL2_ttf
 - GLEW